ROLE

 Solution:

-Created a collage using client photos and design techniques to provide a clear, one glance visualization of the techmology
+Created a collage using client photos and design techniques to provide a clear, one glance visualization of the technology

 Design can express emotion as well as information.